nasollasiri/aws-security-monitoring/README.md

 ## Verifying CloudTrail

-I retrieved the secret in two ways: FirThe two ways to retrieve a secret in AWS Secrets Manager are:
+I retrieved the secret in two ways: The two ways to retrieve a secret in AWS Secrets Manager are:

 1. Using AWS Management Console:
 You manually go to Secrets Manager → select your secret → click “Retrieve secret value”.
 This is a visual, manual method used for testing and generates a CloudTrail event (GetSecretValue).

 2. Using AWS API/CLI:
 You retrieve the secret programmatically using API calls like GetSecretValue (via AWS CLI or SDK).
-This method is used in real applications where code securely fetches secrets automatically.st through...
-Second using...'
+This method is used in real applications where code securely fetches secrets automatically.
 To analyze my CloudTrail events, I visited...When analyzing the CloudTrail events, I discovered that every action performed in AWS is recorded with detailed information such as the event name, time, user identity, and source IP address.
 Specifically, I observed the GetSecretValue event when retrieving a secret from Secrets Manager, which confirmed that even read operations are logged.
 The logs clearly showed whether the activity was a read or write operation, along with the exact service involved.
 This helped me understand how CloudTrail provides complete visibility into API activities, making it useful for auditing, monitoring, and detecting suspicious behavior.
-I found...
-This tells me...'

 ![Image](http://learn.nextwork.org/soothed_vermilion_swift_tarragon/uploads/aws-security-monitoring_s8t9u0v1)